doyougnu/ghc-proposals/proposals/0000-unstable-runtime-rep.md

 scenario is each new backend implies a new `RuntimeRep` constructor.
 In this scenario, for each new backend `Bk` becomes we must: 1) extending prim types with `BkVal#` and 2) extend `RuntimeRep` with `BkRep`.
-But such a process obviously leads to a bloated `RuntimeRep` and code duplication.
+But such a process obviously leads to a bloated `RuntimeRep` and likely to code duplication.
 The essential problem is a matter of design; namely, how to make a polymorphic `RuntimeRep` which is platform dependent.

-The second scenario obvious scenario is the aggressive use of `{-# LANGUAGE CPP
+The second scenario is the aggressive use of `{-# LANGUAGE CPP
 #-}`.
 In this scenario, `RuntimeRep` becomes:

 ```haskell